Niranthara2004/Niranthara2004/README.md

 - Building a smart hotel management platform using AI-driven features.
 - Leveraging vector databases for advanced data retrieval and personalized guest services..

-### 💧 **IoT Smart Water Bottle**
+###❚█══█❚**Fitness App Using AI**
-- Developing a smart water bottle to track water levels and send reminders to stay hydrated.
+- Developing a fitness app using AI/ML algorithems.
-- Using IoT technology for real-time tracking and notifications.
+- Using IoT technology for real-time tracking and notification.

-### 🛸 **AI Tools Resource Website (Coming 2025)**
+### 🛸 **News Mobile app using Kotlin**
-- A futuristic hub for AI tools, resources, and tutorials.
+- Building a News Mobile App and it will be more functionalized.

 ---